Juiced.GS

 Juiced.GS is a print magazine/newsletter for Apple II computer users.
 Although the name implies a focus on the Apple IIgs, its coverage encompasses all Apple II systems.
 It is the longest-running Apple II publication and, since 1999, the only Apple II publication still in print as of 2024.

-The 20-page magazine/newsletter (with the occasional 24- or 28-page special edition) is published quarterly and is mailed to subscribers around the world.
-Each issue covers the latest Apple II news including new products and event coverage.
+The 20-page magazine/newsletter (with the occasional 24- or 28-page special edition) is published quarterly and mailed to subscribers around the world.
+Each issue covers the latest Apple II news, including new products and event coverage.
 There are also frequent product reviews, how-to articles, and technical articles covering programming and even hardware design.
 Each year's third issue features a cover photo of the staff, taken at KansasFest, and includes extensive coverage of the premiere annual Apple II event.

-The publication is available as subscription-only, delivered to subscribers via postal mail, though free sample issues are available on the magazine's web site.
+The publication is available only on a subscription basis, delivered to subscribers via postal mail, though free sample issues are available on the magazine's web site.
 Juiced.GS subscriptions are annual, currently costing US $20 per calendar year in the United States, $25 in Canada and Mexico and $28 elsewhere in the world.
-Its 25th annual volume is being published in 2020.
+Its 29th annual volume is being published in 2024.

 The Juiced.GS domain name could be considered a domain hack.

 History

 Juiced.GS was founded in 1996 by Max Jones, a senior newspaper editor and devout Apple II enthusiast.
-What mainly sparked the idea and incentive for creating Juiced.GS was the (then) recent demise of one of the few remaining Apple II printed publications at the time, GS+ Magazine, and he wanted to fill the void.
-He knew that the Apple IIgs was a very capable machine, and wanted to push its limits by publishing a professional grade publication with it.
-The name "Juiced.GS" is derived from one of Max's friends, who upon seeing Max and knowing of his decked out Apple IIgs system, loaded with peripherals, exclaimed "There's the guy with the juiced GS!"
+What mainly sparked the idea and incentive for creating Juiced.GS was the (then) recent demise of one of the few remaining printed Apple II publications at the time, GS+ Magazine, and he wanted to fill the void.
+He knew that the Apple IIgs was a very capable machine, and wanted to push its limits by publishing a professional-grade publication with it.
+The name "Juiced.GS" is derived from one of Max's friends who, upon seeing Max and knowing of his decked-out Apple IIgs system, loaded with peripherals, exclaimed "There's the guy with the juiced GS!"